MelosaRao/DukeHousingAssistant/README.md

 - Custom_text.py: allows you to add custom_text to the database by replacing custom_text and custom_source variables with appropriate values.

 ## Quick Start
-Click on this link to do to the web deployed version on hugging face:
+Click on this link to do to the web deployed version on hugging face: https://huggingface.co/spaces/Melosa/DukeHousingAsssistant

+Quick Note: If you are running on hugging face please open the links to webpages in a new tab.
+It generally opens in the new tab automatically.
+But if it tries to open in the same tab as hugging face chatbot window it might have some issues.
+This is nothing to do with the codebase just how hugging face is hosted I believe.

+Also hugging face setup uses my api key which has rate limits.
+If you want to ask a lot of questions please set up locally with your own api key.

 (you might have to wait a few minutes for it to initialise and then you can chat with the chatbot)

 Or to setup locally: